Master of Science in Sustainable Energy

 Programme Summary

 This Masters Programme is part of the Transforming Energy Access - Learning Partnerships Project, implemented at MUBAS and other selected African Universities.
-The Programme has been developed with support from DFID through the University of Cape Town.
+The Programme was developed with support from DFID through the University of Cape Town.

-The programme has 2 streams; Energy Access and Energy Management.
-The Energy Access stream is ideal for physical scientists, who, after the study would provide solutions to energy access challenges using physical sciences and engineering.
+The Mechanical and Electrical Engineering departments of the School of Engineering at MUBAS host the two streams of the curriculum, which are Energy Access and Energy Management.
+The Energy Access stream is ideal for physical scientists who, after the study, would provide solutions to energy access challenges using physical sciences and engineering.
 On the other hand, the Energy Management stream is for those who are not necessarily physical scientists but are from fields such as commerce and social science.

 Duration and Tuition Fees